 1. Stay home.

-According to the CDC, people are generally contagious the day before symptoms start, and for at least five days after getting sick.
+According to the CDC, people are generally contagious the day before symptoms start and for at least five days after getting sick.
 If you don’t feel 100 percent, quarantine yourself for the good of all humanity.
 And for the good of your roommate, avoid the shared hand towels—Davis says it only takes one exposure to infect someone.

 3. Take a pain reliever.